 We recognize that Indigenous peoples' history and connection to these lands are jeopardized as a result of colonization.
 We must break down the systemic and institutionalized racism within our province.

 As a funder, employer, owner and operator of affordable housing programs, BC Housing touches the lives of many Indigenous peoples.
-Our 2020/2023 Service Plan includes the goal to build “Strong Indigenous partnerships and relationships based on principles of reconciliation”.
+Our 2020/2023 Service Plan includes the goal to build “Strong Indigenous partnerships and relationships based on principles of Reconciliation”.
 BC Housing works with Indigenous housing partners to increase self-reliance in the sector and are partnering with First Nations communities to address critical housing needs.